 Head to a local U-Pick Farm

 Inhale all of the fresh air and take in the sun’s rays as you and the kids hunt for the best strawberries, sweetest oranges and greenest veggies!
 There are so many unique farms in Tampa Bay to discover!
-We’re sharing some favorite spots here!
+We’re sharing some of our favorite u-pick farms in Tampa Bay here!
 Be sure to check with each farm’s website or social media pages as u-pick hours and days vary.
-(And maintain social distancing.)